 Distract yourself with positive activities.

-Pleasant recreational or work activities help distract a person from his or her memories and reactions.
+Pleasant recreational or work activities help distract a person from their memories and reactions.
 For example, art has been a way for many trauma survivors to express their feelings in a positive, creative way.
 Pleasant activities can improve your mood, limit the harm caused by PTSD, and help you rebuild your life.

 Talk to your doctor or a counselor about trauma and PTSD.

 Many with PTSD have found treatment with medicines to be helpful for some symptoms.
 By taking medicines, some survivors of trauma are able to improve their sleep, anxiety, irritability, and anger.
-It can also reduce urges to drink or use drugs.
+Some medicines can also reduce urges to drink or use drugs.

 Coping with the Symptoms of PTSD